How to promote your paper

 - While we can’t individually promote every published article, many papers are shared on our social media accounts and in other forms of content marketing such as emails or blog posts.

 What can you do?

 - Write a good abstract that includes keyphrases and keywords.
-To learn more on how to make your work discoverable, read this section on writing your paper.
+To learn more about making your work discoverable, read this section.

 - Present your paper at a conference or other professional event.

 - Use social media to network and take part in online group discussions.
-Twitter, Facebook, LinkedIn or Google+ each offer different advantages.
-Pick the ones that suit you best and start networking.
-You can read more tips on the Social media section.
+Twitter, Facebook, LinkedIn and Google+ each offer different advantages.
+Pick the ones that suits you best and start networking.
+You can read more tips in the social media section.